-Similarly, the definition of ‘port’ is complex and varied.
-What constitutes a ‘port’ and where a ‘port’ ends is hard to ascertain (Vieira et al., 2014), with the hinterland often included in port economics studies (Notteboom et al., 2013), and all actors in the chain being considered key (Vanelslander, 2011).
-Over time, the concept of ‘port’ has become increasingly complex (Vieira et al., 2014) and the ‘port’ itself has also been questioned as being no longer the only or most important entity in considering the port’s logistical capabilities (Heaver, 1995).
-Regarding port classifications, some note three types: “the ‘conservator’, the ‘facilitator’ and the ‘entrepreneur’” each with their own basic features (Verhoeven and Vanoutrive, 2012, p.
+Similarly, key port governance related terms may have different ‘boundaries’.
+For example, the boundaries of what constitutes a ‘port’ and where a ‘port’ ends is hard to ascertain (Vieira et al., 2014), with the hinterland often included in port economics studies (Notteboom and Rodrigue, 2005; Notteboom et al., 2013), and all actors in the chain being considered key (Vanelslander, 2011).
+Over time, the concept of ‘port’ has become increasingly complex (Vieira et al., 2014) and the role of the ‘port’ itself as being the only or most important entity in considering the port’s logistical capabilities has been questioned (Heaver, 1995).
+Regarding port classifications, some literature notes three types: “the ‘conservator’, the ‘facilitator’ and the ‘entrepreneur’” each with their own basic features (Verhoeven and Vanoutrive, 2012, p.
 181).
-Elsewhere, in the context of public-private ownership models, some highlight four categories (e.g. Ferrari et al., 2015) although, “as is logical, a broad array of options regarding the specific form public–private partnership may take exists within these categories” (Castillo-Manzano and Asencio-Flores, 2012, p.
+Elsewhere, in the context of public-private ownership models, some research highlights four categories (e.g. Ferrari et al., 2015) although, “as is logical, a broad array of options regarding the specific form public–private partnership may take exists within these categories” (Castillo-Manzano and Asencio-Flores, 2012, p.
 519).
-Furthermore, port devolution is highly complex, each port usually considered at a particular stage on a continuum, which should not be seen as homogenous (ibid).
-Additionally, ports may approach a particular system with a degree of flexibility or ‘plasticity’ (Notteboom et al., 2013).
+In addition, port devolution is highly complex, with each port usually being considered at a particular stage on a continuum, which itself should not be seen as homogenous (ibid), and may have different short-run and long-run effects and impacts.
+Indeed, ports may approach a particular system with a degree of flexibility or ‘plasticity’ (Notteboom et al., 2013).

-What is more, in a port governance reform context, ‘impact’ is defined or equated with ‘success’ or ‘failure’, yet ‘success’ and ‘failure’ are multifaceted and highly complex.
+Also, in a port governance reform context, policy goals may influence the understandings of key terms.
+For example, ‘impact’ is defined or equated with ‘success’ or ‘failure’, yet ‘success’ and ‘failure’ are multifaceted and highly complex.
 ‘Success’ can be measured in terms of effectiveness (in terms of strategies) and also efficiency (e.g. in terms of faster vessel turnaround) (Brooks and Pallis, 2008).
 ‘Success’ may depend on the size of the port; for example, private investment may only occur if a port is sufficiently large enough to offset risk (Debrie et al., 2013).
 Thus, a privatization policy may only ‘succeed’ in a larger port-size area.
-It may even be the case that the ‘success’ of a decentralization policy on the part of the government may be that the government finally ceases to have any ‘impact’ at all, each port having an “autonomous, self-financing Port Administration, so that the government has only a supervisory role over the system” (Estache et al., 2002, p.
+It may even be the case that the ‘success’ of a decentralization policy on the part of the government may lead to the government finally ceasing to have any ‘impact’ at all, each port having an “autonomous, self-financing Port Administration, so that the government has only a supervisory role over the system” (Estache et al., 2002, p.
 547).
 Moreover, ‘success’ can be equated with government policy achievement but with significant loss to the taxpayer.
 For example, in the UK, the 1980s’ Thatcher government’s selling of ports at a 75% reduction in their value represented ‘success’ for government policy, but not ‘success’ for taxpayers (Saundry and Turnbull, 1997; Baird and Valentine, 2006).
+As Lee and Flynn (2011, p.793) have noted, the Anglo-Saxon model of port governance adopted in the UK has the overall goal of profitability, as opposed to the European model adopted elsewhere in Europe that “views the port as a part of the social infrastructure for the national economy.”
+Furthermore, in contrast to these models, the Asian doctrine differs in that it sees significant investment to drive and stimulate economic growth (ibid.).
+In each case any ‘impact’ will of necessity need to be measured differently given the different underlying aims and goals of the reform, and again may have differing short-run and long-run outcomes.